Our Charlotte Mason Preschool Experience

 What is "Let Them Be Little Preschool?"

-Let Them Be Little Preschool is a 36 week Preschool curriculum that is built upon these four pillars.
+Let Them Be Little Preschool is a 36 week Preschool curriculum that is built upon these four pillars and the Charlotte Mason method of homeschooling.
 Each day you will complete 6 lifestyle-learning based activities with your child including:

 Circle Time: Going over today's date, weather and schedule/plan.